 - You can file a request for hearing before an ALJ online.

 - ALJ's determined that approximately 46% of claimants in fiscal year 2020 were disabled.
 However, these numbers can vary greatly by hearing office.
 ALJ's in the Baltimore hearing office determined that approximately 63% of claimants in fiscal year 2020 were disabled.

 - The ALJ stage can be lengthy and varies by hearing office.
-In fiscal year 2020, claimants in the Baltimore hearing office had to wait around 11 months to receive a hearing and approximately an additional 3 months to receive the ALJ's decision.
+In fiscal year 2021, claimants in the Baltimore hearing office had to wait around 11 months to receive the ALJ's decision.